yannixeno/Weather-Whisper/README.md

 If you have any further questions or need more assistance, feel free to ask!

 ## The explanation
-Here's a step-by-step explanation of the code:
+I wanted to provide a step-by-step explanation of the code:

 Importing the ```requests``` library: The script starts by importing the ```requests``` library, which allows making HTTP requests to external APIs.